allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

 ## Prerequisites
 1. First, make sure that you have cloned the [clearml](https://github.com/allegroai/clearml) repository.
 It contains all the needed files.
-1. Open terminal and change directory to the cloned repository's examples folder
+1. Open terminal and change directory to the cloned repository's examples folder:

     ```
     cd clearml/examples/reporting